CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Example:** The motorcycles were stolen late last night.
 –NOT–

-NOT: Someone stole the motorcycles late last night.
+Someone stole the motorcycles late last night.

 {{% /filter-item %}}